MS-GPS-Hackathons/AI-Adoption-Workshop/wds/contoso-health-challenge-session.md

 - Subscription design and resource organization.

 **Questions to consider:**
-- How will you implement hybrid identity management?
+- What approach will you use to implement hybrid identity management?
 - What network topology will best support Contoso Health's operations?
 - How will you implement security controls consistently?
 - What monitoring and management tools should be implemented?